yiliu1998/WinRS/README.md

 TBA...

 ## Contact
-Please reach out the author Yi Liu (yi.liu.biostat@gmail.com if you have any questions).
+Please reach out to Yi Liu (yi.liu.biostat@gmail.com) if you have any questions for the package.